cbg-ethz/pybda/README.rst

 PyBDA
 *****

-A commandline tool for analysis of big biological data sets using Snakemake and Apache Spark.
+A commandline tool for analysis of big biological data sets for distributed HPC clusters.

 About
 =====